 PSPDFKit.bundle folder.
 This adds about 1 MB to your application.
 Images are highly optimized to take up as little space as possible.
 You could remove images that are not needed, but there is a risk you might delete too much — this probably isn’t worthwhile for the small size reduction you might achieve.

 Ensure that you don’t have a separate copy of

 PSPDFKit.bundle in the Copy Resources phase.
 This can be a legacy artifact if you’re upgrading from v4 or lower.
 PSPDFKit includes all required resources and images in its

 PSPDFKit.bundle file, which is part of the dynamic framework and is copied into your app automatically by Xcode.

 We also ship the

 BCSymbolMaps as part of our distribution.
-These folders are optional, but they help on crash symbolication.
-This is solely intended for your company and Apple or a third-party crash reporting framework such as HockeyApp or Crashlytics.
+These folders are optional, but they help with crash symbolication.
+They are solely intended for your company and Apple or a third-party crash reporting framework such as HockeyApp or Crashlytics.
 These files are quite big, and if you follow our integration guide, they will not be part of your application.
-If you do Enterprise installs, you don't have App Store thinning/stripping logic that would strip out the bitcode parts — in that case, manually deleting
+If you do Enterprise installs, you don’t have App Store thinning/stripping logic that would strip out the bitcode parts — in that case, manually deleting

 BCSymbolMaps will save some space.
-There's also no damage if you leave it in — it's purely a size optimization, just like removing the bitcode slices themselves.
+There’s also no damage if you leave it in — its removal is purely a size optimization, just like removing the bitcode slices themselves is.

 .dSYM does not change for PSPDFKit itself; and two-level namespacing ensures there are no symbol conflicts with your code.
 The main reason we offered both variants in PSPDFKit 4 was iOS 7 compatibility.
 With PSPDFKit 5, we dropped that, and with it, the static SDK version.